missionpinball/mpf-docs/config/slide_player.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **YES** |
 +----------------------------------------------------------------------------+---------+

-.. note:: This section can also be used in a show file in the ``slides:`` section of a step.

-.. overview

 The ``slide_player:`` section of your config is where you configure slides to be shown (or removed) based on events being posted.